Leoxu110521/hello-world/README.md

 # hello-world
 My first repository in Github
-Hi there, nice being here.
+Hi there, glad to be here.
 I am an auditor and this is first time for me to "write" some codes.
 Fantastic!